hsandmeyer/latqcdtools/README.md

 You are probably here to use the generalized fitting routine for staggered meson correlators.
 Run `bin/corrfitter.py --help` for further details.
-You might want to [look](https://pub.uni-bielefeld.de/download/2936264/2936265/thesis_sandmeyer.pdf) here as well
+You might want to look [here](https://pub.uni-bielefeld.de/download/2936264/2936265/thesis_sandmeyer.pdf) as well.

-If you are looking for the generalized fitting routine for correlated data: See `latqcdtools/fitting.py`
+If you are looking for the generalized fitting routine for correlated data: See [latqcdtools/fitting.py](latqcdtools/fitting.py).

-### Installation
+### Usage
 To run those programs you need to have python3 somewhere in your $PATH.
 Additionally you have to define the environment variable PYTHONPATH containing the path to the root folder of this project.